alk-alyss/teamlab/README.md

 When c is pressed clear the maze

-When r is pressed clear the maze and display dialog for maze size
+When m is pressed clear the maze and display dialog for maze size

 When 0-9 is pressed (including Numpad) set weigth for the cell the mouse is in